valentin-dlack/ShopList_App/README.md

 # ShopList_App
-This is the source of my very simple electronJS app (to indroduce me).
+This is the source of my very simple electronJS app (to start learning how to use electronJS and web in general).